steveicarus/iverilog/vvp/README.txt

-	.param/str    -- The parameter has a string value .param/l      -- The parameter has a logic vector value .param/b      -- The parameter has a boolean vector value .param/r      -- The parameter has a real value
+	.param/str    -- The parameter has a string value .param/l      -- The parameter has a logic vector value .param/r      -- The parameter has a real value

 The value, then, is appropriate for the data type.
 For example: